daddykev/4track-dev/blueprint.md

 - User type is stored in the `userType` field in the users collection
 - Email verification required for artist features
 - Application approval workflow prevents spam/abuse
-- PayPal email collected only when needed (paid tracks)
+- PayPal email collected only when needed (paid tracks or collaborator splits)
 - Admin routes protected by router navigation guards
 - **Artist Studio provides integrated medley management and analytics**
 - **Single destination at `/studio` for all artist needs**